madpiano/2019-432/slides/post-class/README.md

 R 3.6.0 is now available, or soon will be, for your machine.
 I strongly recommend that you NOT upgrade until after you have completed Quiz 2.
 The reason is that as of R 3.6 the random number generator will use a different (admittedly better, but still, different) default algorithm.
 Thus, functions like `sample()` will give different results with the same seed being set.
 If you upgrade before finishing your project, that's your choice, but I probably wouldn't.

+## On R Studio 1.2

+R Studio 1.2 [was released on 2019-04-30](https://blog.rstudio.com/2019/04/30/rstudio-1-2-release/).
+It's got lots of excellent new features, but if you're currently using 1.1, then I suggest you wait to install 1.2 until after you complete Quiz 2 and your project for the course.

 ## Project 2

 - The Project 2 [schedule for presentations is here](https://github.com/THOMASELOVE/2019-432/blob/master/projects/project2/project2-schedule.md).
 Please arrive at Wood WG 82-L 10 minutes prior to your scheduled start time.